-The blue and tan French bulldog is a stunning variant of this popular breed.
+The blue and tan French bulldog is an absolutely stunning variant of this popular breed.
 With their solid blue base coat and tan points, these beautiful “blue and tans” attract attention wherever they go.
-In this complete guide, we’ll cover everything you need to know about blue and tan French bulldogs.

 A Brief History of Blue and Tan French Bulldogs